 Sound Devices MD-4 Dante Interface

-This year, just as Sound Devices addressed the specific demands of the entry-level mixer, sound effects recordists, and many other audio professionals when they introduced the MixPre Series this year, the company has not forgotten the needs of the audio professional dealing with a high complexity of routing while recording a surplus of digital and analog channels over the patented Dante Network.
-This year, Sound Devices released a new rack-mountable analog to Dante interface called the MD-4 that I believe will become a new staple in the sound kit for mixers who operate large-scale shows such as America’s Got Talent or other high-intensity competition shows.
+This year, just as Sound Devices addressed the specific demands of the entry-level mixer, sound effects recordists, and many other audio professionals when they introduced the MixPre Series, the company has not forgotten the needs of the audio professional dealing with a high complexity of routing while recording a surplus of digital and analog channels over the patented Dante Network.
+Sound Devices has released a new rack-mountable analog to Dante interface called the MD-4 that I believe will become a new staple in the sound kit for mixers who operate large-scale shows such as America’s Got Talent or other high-intensity competition shows.
 These shows can demand audio track counts through the roof, so having the full ability to send channels over a Dante Network are crucial for an effective production and post-production workflow.
 The new Sound Devices MD-4 gives a mixer the valuable ability to take up to four high-gain microphone or line-level analog inputs and push them through either the Dante System or four easily accessible line-level outputs on the back of the unit for a quick and easy way to add channels without losing any time.
 These features make the MD-4 an obvious partner to the Sound Devices 970 audio recorder or the Video Devices PIX 270i video recorder with all three devices working effectively using the Dante Network.

 The MD-4 will not necessarily be a widely-used device throughout the sound community for those who don’t have the need for this high-intensity workflow, but Sound Devices has still actively worked to address the very specific demand of cart-based mixers and audio engineers.
 They help satisfy the needs of all mixers.
 Bravo Sound Devices, for you have earned another spot in the Best Picks of NAB 2017.